Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

   sudo graylog-ctl set-timezone <zone acronym>
   sudo graylog-ctl reconfigure

-The ``graylog-ctl`` has much more :ref:`functionality <graylog-ctl>` documented .
+The ``graylog-ctl`` has much more :ref:`functionality <graylog-ctl>` documented.
-We strongly recommend to learn more about it to ensure smooth operation of your virtual appliance.
+We strongly recommend learning more about it to ensure smooth operation of your virtual appliance.

 VMWare tools
 ============